Spinal steosis — general overview of causes and treatments available

 Additionally, spinal stenosis often affects people over the age of 50 because of the increased presence of osteoarthritis — a spine condition that occurs when arthritis forms in the joints and bones of the spine and causes bone spurs.
 Bone spurs are small growths on the joints or vertebrae of the spine, which causes the space between the spine and the walls of the spinal canal to narrow in the location of the growth.

 Other common spine conditions that contribute to spinal stenosis are:

 - Traumatic injury to the spine

 - Paget’s disease

-If you have been diagnosed with any of these spine conditions, you should contact your physician to determine if your condition is contributing to spinal stenosis.
+If you have been diagnosed with any of these spine conditions, you should reach out to your doctor to determine if your condition is contributing to spinal stenosis.
 Left untreated, spinal stenosis can result is debilitating pain and a decrease in quality of life.

 Treatment options for spinal stenosis

 Patients who have spinal stenosis have several methods of treatment available to help alleviate pain.
-All patients should first try several methods of conservative treatment before seeking spine surgery.
+All patients should first try several methods of conservative treatment before seeking spine surgery, which may include:

-If you have any questions about the treatment options available for your spinal stenosis, please contact Laser Spine Institute.
-Our team will assist you with a no-cost review* of your MRI and discuss your candidacy for one of our minimally invasive, outpatient surgeries that can help you find relief from your pain and reclaim your quality of life.
+If you have any questions about the treatment options available for your spinal stenosis, please reach out to the team at Laser Spine Institute.
+Our team will assist you with a free MRI review* and determine if you are a candidate for one of our outpatient surgeries that can help you find relief from your pain and reclaim your quality of life.